 Decisions on investment of financial assets and related risk management are taken by the Bank of Finland Board, the Markets Committee and, in the case of operational matters, also by the Investment Group and the Risk Group.

-The Board is responsible for decisions on investment activities objectives, investment policy and risk management principles.
-Such decisions relate, among other things, to the size of the Bank’s own financial assets and foreign reserves, currency distribution of foreign reserves, the strategic allocation of the investment portfolio by investment category, the leeway permitted in investment activities by investment category and the level of interest rate and credit risks.
+The Board is responsible for decisions on the objectives of investment activities, investment policy as well as risk management and principles for responsible investment.
+Such decisions relate, among other things, to the size of the Bank’s own financial assets and foreign reserves, currency distribution of foreign reserves, long-term investment activity, the strategic allocation of the fixed-income investment portfolio by investment category, the leeway permitted in fixed-income investment activities by investment category and the level of interest rate and credit risks.
 The Board also decides on maximum credit risk limits.

 Within the limits imposed by the Board, the Markets Committee makes detailed decisions on the investment of the Bank’s financial assets and risk management.
 Such decisions include the criteria for counterparties and issuers and more specific credit risk limits.
 The chair of the Markets Committee, who is also responsible for decision-making on the Committee, is the Board member responsible for the Bank of Finland’s own investments.

 The emphasis of work in the Investment Group and the Risk Group is on the preparation of matters to be considered by decision-making bodies.
-In addition, the Investment Group acts as an internal decision-maker within the Banking Operations department and as coordinator of matters common to the investment and risk control functions.
-The Head of Banking Operations chairs the Investment Group and makes decisions therein.
+In addition, the Investment Group acts as an internal decision-maker within the Market Operations department and as coordinator of matters common to the investment and risk control functions.
+Decisions on new counterparties to investments are taken mainly by the Investment Group or in exceptional cases by the Markets Committee.
+The Head of Market Operations chairs the Investment Group and makes decisions therein.
 The Head of the Administration department’s Risk Control and Financial Accounting division chairs the Risk Group and makes decisions therein.